 - Any changes from these Annual Operating Instructions is to be coordinated and confirmed in advance and will be made only with prior written Forest Service Officer Approval.
 (An Amendment) - If emergency conditions require making an immediate change, notify the Forest Service Officer promptly.

 Authorization

-Upon payment of fees, the following is the planned grazing sequence for the 2018 grazing season:
+Upon payment of fees, the following is the planned grazing sequence: